Non-Markovian models of opinion dynamics on temporal networks

 When $T$ is a uniform PDF, we compute from \eqref{eq: phi-eq} that $\phi(t)=1 - t/2$ for $t\in[0,2]$ and $\phi(t)=0$ otherwise.
 This formula for $\phi$ explains the associated linear trend for the coefficients $c_d(t)$ in Figure \ref{fig: x-caltech}.

-We generate a single two-community SBM graph (see Figure \ref{fig: graphs}(b)) and examine the homogeneous opinion-dynamics model \eqref{eq: homo} on that SBM graph.
+We generate a single two-community SBM graph (see Figure \ref{fig: graphs}(b)) and examine the homogeneous opinion models \eqref{eq: homo} on that SBM graph.
 We compute the eigenvalues of the row-normalized adjacency matrix $\widetilde{A}$.
-Despite the two-community structure of this network, $\widetilde{A}$ only has one eigenvalue that is equal to $1$.
+Despite the two-community structure of this network, $\widetilde{A}$ has only one eigenvalue that is equal to $1$.
 As guaranteed by Theorem \ref{thm: consensus}, the opinions converge to consensus for all initial opinions and all WTDs.
 In Figure \ref{fig: x-sbm}, we show the opinion trajectories $x_i(t)$ and their associated coefficients $c_d(t)$.
-For each WTD, the opinions converge to consensus and the coefficients $c_d(t)$ decay to $0$ when $\nu_d\neq 1$.
+For each WTD, the opinions converge to consensus and the magnitudes $|c_d(t)|$ of the coefficients decay to $0$ when $\nu_d \neq 1$.

-In the above simulations, we observe that the homogeneous opinion model \eqref{eq: homo} that is induced by any WTD converges to consensus for both the Caltech and SBM networks, but different models have different convergence rates.
-To compare convergence rates of the homogeneous opinion models \eqref{eq: homo} that are induced by different WTDs, we plot time-dependent variances of the opinions in Figure \ref{fig: convergence}.
-For both networks, the variance decays exponentially with time and the opinion-dynamics models that are induced by the heavy-tailed WTDs (i.e., the log-normal and Pareto distributions) have the slowest converge to steady state of the WTDs that we examine; the models that are induced by the uniform and gamma distributions have the fastest convergence.
+In the above simulations, we observe that the homogeneous opinion models \eqref{eq: homo} that are induced by any WTD converge to consensus for both the Caltech and SBM networks, but different models have different convergence rates.
+To compare the convergence rates of the homogeneous opinion models \eqref{eq: homo} that are induced by our different WTDs, we plot time-dependent variances of the opinions in Figure \ref{fig: convergence}.
+For both networks, the variance decays exponentially with time and the opinion models that are induced by the heavy-tailed WTDs (i.e., the log-normal and Pareto distributions) converge the slowest to steady state; the models that are induced by the uniform and gamma distributions converge the fastest.